MananGandhi1810/100x-buildathon/README.md

-# 100x Buildathon
+# 10000x-devs

 ## Overview

-The 100x Buildathon project is a comprehensive suite of tools designed to streamline and enhance the software development lifecycle.
+The 10000x-devs project is a comprehensive suite of tools designed to streamline and enhance the software development lifecycle.
 It integrates AI-powered features to assist developers with various tasks, from code generation and analysis to deployment and environment provisioning.

 ## Scope of the Project / Features